-If your toddler is on the move or it’s just hot where you are, they’re bound to sweat.
-This means there’s a chance of getting a heat rash, especially in warmer weather.
+If your baby’s on the move or it’s just hot where you are, they’re bound to sweat.
+This means there’s a chance of them getting a heat rash, especially in warmer weather.

-Kids and babies already tend to have warmer body temperatures than adults do.
-Add crawling, cruising, running, climbing to that, too, since the
+Kids and babies already tend to have higher body temperatures than adults.
+Add crawling, cruising, running, and climbing to that, and their temperatures climb even higher.

-So, if you notice a skin rash when you unbundle your toddler, it could be a heat rash, known as miliaria.
+So, if you notice a skin rash when you unbundle your baby, it could be a heat rash, known as miliaria.
 Below are things you can do and look out for.

 The most commonly affected zones on children’s bodies are: